downeasternman/Fieldmaster/README.md

 - **Alerting:**
   - Set up alerts for critical issues (e.g., out-of-disk, high latency, failed backups).
 - **Enabling Monitoring:**
   - Enable and configure monitoring tools in both development and production environments.

+## Recent Updates

+- Fixed photo upload bug: uploaded images are now reliably saved and displayed only for the correct object (customer, appointment, or bill).
+- Backend now ensures uploaded files are saved to the correct model field.
+- Filtering improvements: photos are only shown for the relevant object.
+- Linting and UI/UX improvements across detail pages.